 May include lectures, seminars, tutorials, project supervision, demonstration, practical classes and workshops; external visits.
 Scheduled sessions may vary slightly depending on the module choices made.
-Within the Foundation Year a feature will be the facilitated workshops and individual study, enabling students to benefit from small-group study.

 Independent Learning

 May include hours engaged with essential reading, case study preparation, assignment preparation and completion etc. These sessions constitute an average time per level as indicated in the table below.
 Scheduled sessions may vary slightly depending on the module choices made.